serverless/blog/posts/2017-12-19-how-to-manage-your-alexa-skills-with-serverless.md

 ![](https://raw.githubusercontent.com/marcy-terui/serverless-alexa-skills/master/images/security_profile_menu.png)

 `Allowed Origins` can be empty.
 Enter `http://localhost:3000` in` Allowed Return URLs`.
-This port number can be changed with `serverless.yml`.
+This port number can be changed with `serverless.yml`, so if you want to change this, please do so.

 ![](https://raw.githubusercontent.com/marcy-terui/serverless-alexa-skills/master/images/web_setting.png)

-Remember your `Client ID` and` Client Secret` of the new security profile.
-And you need `Vendor ID` too.
-Keep login to Developer Console and check it at [here](https://developer.amazon.com/mycid.html).
+Remember your `Client ID` and `Client Secret` of the new security profile, as well as `Vendor ID`.
+You can check your `Vendor ID` at [here](https://developer.amazon.com/mycid.html).

-This work is only once.
-If you use the same account, you can continue to use the same credentials.
+You only need to do this process once. and you can continue to use the same credentials as long as you use the same account.

-**The troublesome browser working is over!!
-From now on, we will work with `sls` command!!**
+**The  troublesome browser clilcking work is over!
+Let's move on to `sls` command !!**

 ## Set your credentials to the framework
-Write `Client ID`,` Client Secret` and `Vendor ID` to` serverless.yml`.
-It is good to use environment variables as below.
-If you change the port number with `Allowed Return URLs` of` Login with Amazon`, add `localServerPort` and write the port number.
+Write `Client ID`,` Client Secret` and `Vendor ID` to `serverless.yml`.
+It is good to use environment variables as it shown below.
+If you change the port number with `Allowed Return URLs` of `Login with Amazon`, add `localServerPort` and write the port number.

 ```yaml
 provider: